 What Does Elephant Meat Taste Like?
-[Is It Legal To Eat?]
+Is It Even Legal To Eat?

-Apart from the usual beef, chicken, and pork, the world is full of a plethora of other animals with their own unique flavors and tastes.
-This article will discuss what elephant meat tastes like for those who have wondered.
-Before starting, however, it must be noted that eating elephant flesh is illegal in most parts of the world and is not recommended.
+Apart from the usual beef, chicken, and pork, there is a world of other animals, with their uniquely flavored meats.
+This article will discuss what elephant meat tastes like for those who have wondered but never tried it.
+Before starting, however, it must be noted that eating elephant meat is illegal in most parts of the world and, therefore, is not recommended.

 The taste of elephant meat

-From the few who have tasted elephant, the flavor is described as being very gamey with a strong taste of red meats.
-Moreover, it is considered to taste similar to venison.
-Usually, onion and garlic are used to mask some of the excess flavors.
+From the few who have tasted elephant meat, the flavor is described as being very gamey with a strong red meat taste.
+It is considered to taste similar to venison.
+Generally, onions and garlic are used to mask some of the strong flavor.

 How do we know what elephant tastes like

-Generally, it is almost impossible to eat elephant meat as it is not exactly available in supermarket stores or online.
-However, humans, especially in Africa, have eaten elephant meat for centuries.
+Generally, it is almost impossible to eat elephant meat as it is not available in supermarket stores or online.
+However, man has eaten elephant meat for centuries, especially in Africa.

 Why does elephant taste like venison

-A few factors help explain why does elephant taste like venison.
+A few factors help explain why elephants taste like venison.
 Firstly, it is worth noting that venison is the meat of deer which are wild herbivores that get a fair bit of exercise, unlike their domestic counterparts.
-This same thing applies to elephants as these are also wild animals that get a fair bit of exercise.
+Elephants are also wild animals that consume similar food and get a fair bit of exercise.

-There are still a few crucial differences to note, however, between the taste of elephant and the taste of deer.
-Firstly, unlike usual venison, elephant meat has a more robust flavor thanks to the fact that elephants consume grasses of different species than deer.
-Those who have eaten it say that elephant tastes gamier than deer, also potentially, due to the fact that elephants do not run as much as deer and hence get comparatively less exercise.
+However, there are still a few crucial differences to note between the taste of elephants and the taste of deer.
+Unlike venison, elephant meat has a more robust flavor because elephants consume different species of grasses than deer.
+Those who have eaten it say that elephants taste even gamier than deer.
+This is due to the fact that elephants do not run as much as deer and, hence, get comparatively less exercise.

-Due to this, to cook elephant meat, there is a strong emphasis placed upon additional ingredients to help mask some of the gamey elephant taste.
-Cayenne pepper, some sort of sauce, or flavor vegetables may all be cooked together with the elephant in order to combat some of the flavor contained within its natural fat.
+Due to this, to cook elephant meat, there is a strong emphasis placed on additional ingredients to help mask some of the gamey elephant taste.
+Cayenne pepper, some sort of sauce, or flavor, plus vegetables may all be cooked together with the elephant meat in order to combat some of the flavor contained within its natural fat.

-This fact also makes elephant much more of an acquired taste than eater game foods and requires some commitment to eat.
+This fact also makes elephant meat much more of an acquired taste than other game.
 It certainly does not compare in taste to beef, lamb, and other red meats that humans have grown accustomed to as a source of delicious food.

 Why is eating elephant illegal

-One of the main reasons that it is so difficult to use elephants as a source of protein is simply down to the laws surrounding the animal.
-In many parts of the world elephants are a protected species.
-Moreover, in much of their native ranges in Africa and Asia, these animals are endangered thanks to a series of issues facing them.
+One of the main reasons that it is so challenging to use elephants as a source of protein is simply down to the laws surrounding the animal.
+In many parts of the world, elephants are a protected species.
+In their natural habitats, in Africa and Asia, these animals are endangered thanks to a series of issues they face.

 Firstly, there is the fact that their habitat has reduced significantly in the past centuries due to human expansion and encroachment which has led to elephant numbers dwindling in the wild.